 Therefore, the most effective way to communicate during an emergency or crisis is via mobile technology, which goes wherever your employees go.

-Smarp’s mobile-first approach to crisis communication is one of the primary reasons why companies across the world use Smarp as their main employee communication channel.
+Haiilo’s mobile-first approach to crisis communication is one of the primary reasons why companies across the world use Haiilo as their main employee communication channel.

 11. Make sure your messages are accurate and consistent